New Zealand Memory of the World Register

-Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao Register is a national register of New Zealand's documentary heritage as part of the Memory of the World Programme, maintained by UNESCO Aotearoa New Zealand Memory of the World Trust.
+The New Zealand Memory of the World Register is a national register of New Zealand's documentary heritage as part of the Memory of the World Programme, maintained by UNESCO Aotearoa New Zealand Memory of the World Trust.
 As of 2024, it includes 55 different collections and archives.

 Four of the heritage items on this list — The Treaty of Waitangi, the 1893 Women's Suffrage Petition, the Sir Edmund Hillary archive, and the Katherine Mansfield literary and personal papers and belongings — are also included on the Memory of the World international register, which highlights documentary heritage of global importance.

 History

 The Memory of the World Aotearoa New Zealand register was established in 2010.